zkbt/exoatlas/README.md

 # exoplanet-atlas
 Tools for compiling and plotting populations of transiting exoplanets.
 This package still a bit of a work in progress, but can be generally useful for downloading and working with exoplanet populations.
+For draft documentation explaing how to use `exoatlas`, please [read the documentation](https://zkbt.github.io/exoplanet-atlas/build/html/index.html).

 ### Installation
 If you want the most recent stable version, the simplest way is to install it from PyPI directly via `pip` from any UNIX prompt: